What is Lyocell? The Sustainable Fabric That's Actually Better for Workouts

 Frequently Asked Questions

-Yes — lyocell is exceptionally well suited to activewear.
-Its fibres are smoother than polyester, which means bacteria have far less surface area to colonise, so garments resist odour naturally.
-Lyocell absorbs moisture and releases it evenly across the fabric, helping you stay drier during exercise without the waterlogged feel of cotton.
-It is soft against the skin, hypoallergenic, and produces no microplastic shedding.
-APRÍ uses TENCEL™ Lyocell as the foundation of its collection, combined with plant-based anti-odour treatment for longer freshness between washes.
+Yes — lyocell activewear performs exceptionally well across most training contexts.
+Its smoother fibre structure resists the bacteria that cause odour, so garments stay fresher between washes.
+It absorbs and releases moisture evenly, helping you stay drier during exercise without the waterlogged feel of cotton.
+It's soft and hypoallergenic against the skin, produces no microplastic shedding, and biodegrades at end of life.
+APRÍ builds its entire collection on TENCEL™ Lyocell combined with plant-based anti-odour treatment for longer freshness between washes.

 How is lyocell different from polyester?